un-loop/student-notes/cody/htmlnotes.md

 -`<img>` image alt is to describe the picture -`<strong>` to make the text bold
 -`<em>` to make the text italic
+-`<div>` division to make a generic box
+-`<section>` another box but it is a series of information that is all related.
+-`<article>` Stand alone content.
+You could copy and paste it in a word document and it would still make sense.
+-